 City on a Hill’s college-prep standards and program applies to all students, including all students with disabilities.
 Students with disabilities are provided with the supports and accommodations necessary to reach these high standards.

-For more information about City on a Hill’s Special Education Program, please contact: Deborah Farenga, Special Education Administrator
+For more information about City on a Hill’s Special Education Program, please contact the specific school’s Special Education Director:

 English Language Learners